gobeyondidentity/customer-docs/contributor-guide/doc-site-maintainer-handbook.md

 Now you will be able to visit `http://localhost:3000/` to check the content.

-## Checking broken links

-To check the broken links that your changes might introduce, use the `npm run build` command.
-When this command is run, it will report an exhaustive list of broken links that must be fixed before you submit the changes.
+**NOTE.** Broken links get checked during the build.
+It reports an exhaustive list of broken links that must be fixed before you submit the changes.

 Here is an example:
 ```